linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 - How does the issuing bank hedge the risk associated with issuing the product?
 - How does the issuing bank make a profit?

-To understand this product, suppose the S&P index is 1300 initially and an investor invests  $10,000.
-If the index is below 1300 after 5.5 years, the CD returns to the investor the original$ 10,000 investment.
+To understand this product, suppose the S&P index is 1300 initially and an investor invests  \$10,000.
+If the index is below 1300 after 5.5 years, the CD returns to the investor the original\$ 10,000 investment.
 If the index is above 1300 after 5.5 years, the investor receives 10,000 plus 70\% of the percentage gain on the index.
 For example, if the index is 2200, the investor receives

 $$